Half Acre Recreation and Wellness Center

 No survey other than those conducted by Campus Recreation programs will be permitted in Campus Recreation facilities.

 Patrons are able to use the locker room facilities in the Half Acre Recreation and Wellness Center in accordance with their gender identity.
 In addition, there is a gender neutral Express Locker area available on the first floor as well as four gender neutral restrooms on each of the second and third floors for use by all patrons.

 Dependents who are accompanied by a parent or adult sponsor are eligible to access recreational facilities during family recreation hours.

 Dependents 5 years through 19 years of age ( who have not graduated from high school) are required to have a WyoOne card.
-This card can be obtained at the WyoOne ID Office located in room 28, in the basement of Knight Hall, $7.50 for dependents of faculty, staff or students and $10 for dependents of cooperating agency employees.
+This card can be obtained at the WyoOne ID Office located in room 28, in the basement of Knight Hall, for a fee.

 Dependents cannot sponsor individuals wishing to purchase a daily or multi-guest pass guest card.

 Dependents who are registered for UW classes or who are non-benefited UW employees may utilize recreation facilities during the semester in which they are enrolled or employed.
 They must pay the appropriate fees.

 Children under 5 years of age are only allowed in the main gym area with direct supervision.

 Children under 5 years of age are not permitted on the running track or in the infield area.